Why Factor-Based Investing Works, Part II

 Step 3.
 Exclude stocks with a price/cash flow greater than 20x.

 Step 4.
-Exclude stocks with a forward P/E that's greater than the median P/E for its' industry group.
+Exclude stocks with a forward P/E that's greater than the median P/E for its industry group.
 If you can't get that metric, limit the P/E to the current market P/E.

 Step 5.
 Exclude stocks with a price/sales ratio of 2 or more.